projectcontour/contour/docs/upgrading.md

 **If you do not supply TLS details or `--insecure`, `contour serve` will not start.**

-### Envoy 1.11.1 upgrade
+### Envoy 1.11.2 upgrade

-Due to the recently announced HTTP/2 vulnerabilities Contour 0.15 requires Envoy 1.11.1.
-As of August 2019, Envoy 1.11.1 is the only released version of Envoy that contains the fixes for those vulnerabilities.

-Please see the [Envoy Release Notes](https://www.envoyproxy.io/docs/envoy/v1.11.1/intro/version_history) for information about issues fixed in Envoy 1.11.1.
+Please see the [Envoy Release Notes](https://www.envoyproxy.io/docs/envoy/v1.11.2/intro/version_history) for information about issues fixed in Envoy 1.11.2.

 ## The easy way to upgrade